Key Takeaways

 Introduction

 Although crypto is famous for speculation and investment, it does have another use case: payments.
-It’s easy to forget that people use cryptocurrencies like BNB, BTC, and BUSD to transfer value.
+It’s easy to forget that people use cryptocurrencies like BNB and BTC to transfer value.
 Large retailers, such as Microsoft and Starbucks, and small businesses have begun to accept crypto payments for their goods and services.

 This is usually done via a payment gateway to make the process simple.
-You can even use crypto to pay for items in fiat currency with a crypto card.
+Depending on your location, you can even use crypto to pay for items in fiat currency with a crypto card.
 So whether you want to pay back a friend or purchase an item, there are multiple options that use blockchain technology.

 How do crypto payments work?